deepsense-ai/neptune-r-client-library/README.md

 ## Building the Client Library

+It's recommended to use `virtualenv` when building the Client Library.

 Make sure you have set the [`R_LIBS_USER`](https://csg.sph.umich.edu/docs/R/localpackages.html) environment variable to a path in your home directory.
 If you don't, you'll need to run the following commands with root privileges.